Thanks for visiting

 Highlighted benefits of the project included:

 Harcourt was chosen for modernisation as it had the highest water use of any of Coliban Water’s rural systems.
-Primarily the system is used for agriculture in contrast to some other systems, which often feature small water users and hobby farmers.
+In contrast to other systems used by small water users and hobby farmers, the Harcourt system is predominantly used for agriculture.

-One of the unique drivers for Harcourt, in contrast to other rural systems, was the link between this project and the Southern Interconnector/Castlemaine Link project.
-The Harcourt modernisation presented as a step in a broader project to allow the transfer of water from Bendigo to Castlemaine, increasing operational flexibility and improving urban water security for the Coliban South system.
+One of the unique drivers for Harcourt, was the link between this project and the Southern Interconnector/Castlemaine Link project.
+The Harcourt modernisation was part of a broader project to allow the transfer of water from Bendigo to Castlemaine, increase operational flexibility, and improve urban water security for the Coliban South system.

-In modernising the system, the following principles were utilised:
+In modernising the Harcourt system, the following principles were used:

 • Customers were compensated for reducing their licence volume, or for exiting the system.

-• Pipe sizing allows entitlements to be delivered over 18 weeks.
+• Pipe sizing allowed entitlements to be delivered over 18 weeks.

-• Customers must hold three days of water to allow for pipeline maintenance.
+• Customers were required to hold three days of water to accommodate pipeline maintenance.

-• Tanks are required for all customers with licenses equal to or less than 5 ML.
+• Tanks were required for all customers with licenses equal to or less than five megalitres.

 • Customers are expected to pay for any works downstream of their meter, with project benefits expected to offset the upfront costs.